cpske/ISP/assignment/week10.md

   > Identify most use-cases for game, and record them in project wiki with brief description of each use case.
 * One or more **milestones**.
 A "milestone" is something concrete, and usually related to running software.
 But in first iteration a milestone can be a non-code artifact.
   > * Setup shared git repository with automatic unit testing using Jenkins.
-  > * Create a domain model for quiz game, and produce a working prototype that shows questions from a database.
+  > * Create a domain model for quiz game, and produce a working prototype that shows questions.
 * List of **features** to implement.
-In the first iteration, there may not be any.
+In first iteration, there may not be any.
 * **Tasks** recorded on your task board.
-If your team is using Scrum, then tasks must have time estimates.
+If your proposal mentions using Scrum, then tasks must have time estimates.